Syndicalism: World War I

 As the war progressed, disaffection with worsening living conditions at home and a growing numbers of casualties at the front eroded the enthusiasm and patriotism the outbreak of war had aroused.
 Prices were on the rise, food was scarce, and it became increasingly clear that the war would not be short.
-In Germany, for example, food shortages led to demonstrations and riots in a number of cities in the summer of 1916.
+In Germany, food shortages led to demonstrations and riots in a number of cities in the summer of 1916.
 At the same time, anti-war demonstrations started.
 Strikes picked up from around 1916 or 1917 on across Europe and soldiers began to mutiny.
 Workers distrusted their socialist leaders who had joined the war effort.
 Thanks in part to their fidelity to internationalism, syndicalist organizations profited from this development and expanded as the war drew to an end.

 Russian Revolution and post-war turmoil

-Disaffection with the war condensed in the post-World War I revolutions that began with the 1917 Russian Revolution.
-In February 1917, strikes, riots, and troop mutinies broke out in Petrograd, forcing the Russian Tsar Nicholas II to abdicate on March 2 in favor of a provisional government.
+Disaffection with the war condensed in the post-World War I revolutions that began with the Russian Revolution of 1917.
+In February 1917, strikes, riots, and troop mutinies broke out in Petrograd, forcing the Nicholas II to abdicate on 2 March in favor of the Russian Provisional Government.
 Immediately, anarchist groups emerged.
 Russian syndicalists organized around the journal Golos Truda (The Voice of Labor), which had a circulation of around 25,000, and the Union of Anarcho-Syndicalist Propaganda.
-Anarchists found themselves agreeing with the Bolsheviks led by Vladimir Lenin, who returned to Russia in April, as both sought to bring down the provisional government.
-Lenin abandoned the idea that capitalism is a necessary stage on Russia's path to communism – dismissed the establishment of a parliament, favoring that power be taken by soviets – and called for the abolition of the police, the army, the bureaucracy, and finally the state – all sentiments syndicalists shared.
+Anarchists found themselves agreeing with the Bolsheviks led by Lenin, who returned to Russia in April, as both sought to bring down the provisional government.
+Lenin abandoned the theory of historical trajectory, which represented the idea that capitalism is a necessary stage on Russia's path to communism, dismissed the establishment of a parliament in favor of that power being taken by soviets, and called for the abolition of the police, the army, the bureaucracy, and finally the state – all sentiments syndicalists shared.
 Although the syndicalists also welcomed the soviets, they were most enthusiastic about the factory committees and workers' councils that had emerged in all industrial centers in the course of strikes and demonstrations in the February Revolution.
-The committees fought for higher wages and shorter hours, but above all for workers' control over production, which both the syndicalists and Bolsheviks supported.
+The committees fought for higher wages and shorter hours but above all for workers' control over production, which both the syndicalists and Bolsheviks supported.
 The syndicalists viewed the factory committees as the true form of syndicalist organization, not unions.
-Because they were better organized, the Bolsheviks were able to gain more traction in the committees with six times as many delegates in a typical factory.
+Because they were better organized, the Bolsheviks were able to gain more traction in the committees, with six times as many delegates in a typical factory.
 Despite the goals they had in common, syndicalists became anxious about the Bolsheviks' growing influence, especially after they won majorities in the Petrograd and Moscow soviets in September.